Mortgage Repayments: How Are They Calculated

 Get started with an expert broker to find out how much they could help you save on your mortgage repayments.

-What factors determine mortgage repayments?
+Get StartedWhat factors determine mortgage repayments?

-First and foremost, the amount you can expect to pay back each month on your mortgage will depend on the amount of money you’ve borrowed, the term you agreed and the interest rate.
+First and foremost, the amount you can expect to pay back each month on your mortgage will depend on the amount of money you’ve borrowed, the term you agreed upon, and the interest rate.

-Taking out a mortgage with a longer term length means lower monthly capital repayments as the debt is spread out over a longer period, but this will mean paying more for your mortgage overall, since you’d have to make interest payments on top of that each month.
+Taking out a mortgage with a longer term length means lower monthly capital repayments as the debt is spread out over a longer period, but this will mean paying more for your mortgage overall since you’d have to make interest payments on top of that each month.

 The interest rate you’ll ultimately end up with will depend on many variables, but generally speaking, the higher the level of risk, the higher the interest rate you’re likely to get.
-A mortgage lender might feel that the deal is risky due to factors related to your personal circumstances, because of the current market conditions, or a combination of both.
+A mortgage lender might feel that the deal is risky due to factors related to your circumstances, because of the current market conditions, or a combination of both.

 How interest rates are calculated